ezweave/pretty-functional/chapters/one/one.md

 * Write tests around your functions.
 * Use `tap` to inspect data without manipulating it.
 * `partialRight` is _very_ handy in currying functions to expect the _data_ last.
+* Despite what some may tell you, `lodash` is a perfectly viable toolset to use for Functional Programming.

 Things we _haven't_ dealt with yet:
 * WTF is a _monad_?